Ferroca2/starkbank-hackathon-front/README.md

 ## Technologies Used
-* Typescript and Next.js for the front-end
+* Typescript and VUE for the frontend
-* MetaMask to connect the user with the front-end
-* LayerX for connect the front-end functionalities to the contracts
-* Aurora blockchain for minting NFTs
+* Polygon blockchain for gas efficiency
-* ERC20 and ERC721 protocols for the GenIA token and NFTs
+* ERC20 protocols for the StarkDOL Stable Coin
-* Polygon for bridging between Aurora and Chainlink
-* Chainlink for connecting to our own API (back-end)
-* Node.js for the back-end
+* Node.js, express.js, ethers.js for the backend
-* DALL-E2 API for generating AI images
-* Cloudinary for storing the images with a default URL
+* HardHat for the contracts
+* StarkBank API

 ## Features
 * Facilitate cost-effective international transactions with enhanced efficiency